 15 Breton tops to buy now and wear forever

-Personally reccomended by our Fashion Editor this label boasts incredible quality and lasts for years and years - wash after wash.
-Plus its 60% off!
+Recommended by our Fashion Editor, this label boasts incredible quality and lasts for years and years - wash after wash.
+Plus it has 70% off!

-Just added to the sale get this cute tee fast before it goes!
+Just added to the Whistles sale, get this cute tee fast before it goes!

 Boasting 5* customer reviews and made from 100% organic cotton, this 3/4 length sleeve top is available in 7 different colour ways and is included in Seasalts 2 for £40 deal.